 When is the deadline for application?

 The priority deadline for this program is Friday, Nov.
-2, 2012.
-The general application deadline is Nov.
-30, 2012, but some programs may be full by this deadline and so applicants are encouraged to apply as early as possible.
+1, 2013.
+The general application deadline is later, but this program may be full by this deadline and so applicants are encouraged to apply as early as possible.

 How do I apply for the program?